arokettu/bencode/docs/encoding.rst

     use SandFox\Bencode\Bencode;

-    // save data to a bencoded file Bencode::dump('testfile.torrent', $data);
+    Bencode::dump('testfile.torrent', $data);

 Working with streams
 ====================

+Save data to a writable stream or to a new php://temp if no stream is specified

 .. code-block:: php

     <?php

     use SandFox\Bencode\Bencode;

-    // save data to a bencoded writable stream or to a new php://temp if no stream is specified Bencode::encodeToStream($data, fopen('...', 'w'));
+    Bencode::encodeToStream($data, fopen('...', 'w'));

 Options Array